sernawills/portfolio2/portfolio-items/wuerth.md

 ---
 cover:
-    title: Making the office space more attractive
+    title: Hybrid Work
-    description: During the Design Thinking Basic Track @HPI we worked together with our project partner Würth Electronics and two teams of 5 to make their office space more attractive.
+    description: During the Design Thinking Basic Track @HPI we worked together with our project partner Würth Electronics to create a more attractive office soace.
 We conducted qualitative research, and delivered two easy to implement prototypes.
     cover_image: wuerth.png
     tags:
         - User Research